Contact us

 Respiratory Depression

 When you breathe, your body takes in oxygen and eliminates carbon dioxide in the process known as respiration.
 Respiratory depression occurs when someone’s breathing rate slows down or stops altogether.
-This can be deadly because the person cannot get enough oxygen to their brain or other vital organs.
+This is deadly because the person cannot get enough oxygen to their brain or other vital organs.

 Unconsciousness